rdinch/MathResourceStudio-Help/docs/getting-started/add-a-footer.md

 <p style="color: red; font-weight: bold;">Under Review</p>

-The Footer is located at the very bottom of a document page.
+The Footer is located at the very bottom of a worksheet or answer sheet page.
 By default a very simple footer is added to the bottom of the page starting on page one.
 To access the Footer dialog, a math document must be open.
-Select Footer in the Document area of the ribbon to open the dialog.
+For both Worksheet View and Answer Sheet View, select Footer on the main ribbon to open the Footer dialog.

 !!! tip
     When the footer is displayed on a page, double-click anywhere in the footer to open the Footer dialog.

-Saving Applying Options
+## Saving and Applying Options

-Save and Save As

-Multiple customized sets of options can be saved and used on both the worksheet and answer sheet.
+**Save and Save As** - Multiple customized sets of options can be saved and used on both the worksheet and answer sheet.
 Use Save or Save As to save the current set of options.

-Open

-Use Open to select a previously saved set of options to be applied to the worksheet or answer sheet.
+**Open** - Use Open to select a previously saved set of options to be applied to the worksheet or answer sheet.

-Reset

-Select Reset at any time to return all options back to default settings.
+**Reset** - Select Reset at any time to return all options back to default settings.

 ## General